 The downside of my strategy is I tend to have my Gmail, Calendar and Task lists open all the time on my desktop.
 There is a tendency to check and respond frequently including regularly checking my phone when I’m away from work.
 Whilst the speed of my response can be impressive to some it leads to me to then get more emails and the downward spiral continues.
 Some people have set times they respond to email giving themselves long stretches of uninterrupted time to focus on the big stuff.

-The blog was getting a bit long so the next five changes to workload will be out on Sunday, making 10 suggestions in all: 10 Ways to Put the Home Back into Your Home/Work Balance
+The blog was getting a bit long so the next five changes to workload, making 10 suggestions in all, is here: 10 Ways to Put the Home Back into Your Home/Work Balance